GeiserX/duplicacy-cli-cron/README.md

 You can find an example of a script file under the `scripts` folder of the repository

 Save it to `/etc/periodic/daily/${MY_LOCATION}-script` (NOTE: without `.sh`) within the container to perform daily backups, do not forget to `chmod +x ${MY-LOCATION}-script`.
 Crontab is already configured thanks to the `busybox-openrc` package.
 If you want to change the timings for the daily backups, modify at wish with `crontab -e`.
 You can also modify the SHOUTRRR URL as desired.

+There is a default `executor-s3.sh` too in case you use S3 instead of mounting folders via NFS.
+This is the recommended approach.

+## Showcased in my Blog

+- [Deploying Garage S3 (v2.x) and Hooking It Up to Duplicacy](https://geiser.cloud/deploying-garage-s3-v2-x-and-hooking-it-up-to-duplicacy/) - Newest approach to backups with S3
+- [Backup Bliss: A Dockerized Duplicacy Setup for Your Home Servers](https://geiser.cloud/cool-backups-for-the-people-duplicacy/) - Oldest approach to backups, via NFS

 ## Maintainers